33 Accurate and Effective Glucosamine Statistics & Facts

 Interstitial cystitis is a sickness that occurs in the bladder due to a lack of glycosaminoglycans, causing pains in the bladder and pelvic area alongside frequent urination.

-According to the glucosamine statistics, the presence of glucosamine in the bladder can help to promote bladder health and support the protective layer (muscle area) of the bladder.
+According to glucosamine statistics, the presence of glucosamine in the bladder can help to promote bladder health and support the protective layer (muscle area) of the bladder.
 This results in a concomitant reduction in the effects of interstitial cystitis.

 (RxList)